Corns, calluses and severe corns

 Podiatrist care

-• Orthopedic insoles and braces: these can correct your foot’s posture and help reduce the formation of corns.
+• Orthopedic insoles and braces: help correct foot posture and reduce corn formation (more here).